 What Can Be Used to Replace Eggs?

 So you might be wondering what vegan bakers are supposed to use to replace eggs.
-As a relatively new vegan, you might not have explored vegan egg substitutes to the fullest yet.
+If you’re relatively new to being on a vegan diet, you might not have explored egg substitutes to the fullest yet.

 There are actually a number of good options available to you.
 Some people like to use ground flaxseed because it can act as a fantastic binding agent.